 2. Air Flow and Quality

 One of the reasons China was able to allow their office workers back to work so quickly was their HVAC systems provide a much higher level of fresh air circulation compared to the more common US systems that recirculate air.
 Look for higher expectations from tenants to have HVAC systems that circulate fresh air, which is currently only about 25% of the air we breathe.
+There are plenty of products that will improve indoor air quality and you can see them at ineedtheplumber.com/indoor-air-quality-products/.
 For those buildings where that is not a possibility, expect an increase in biophilia – living green walls.
 Plants have been shown to increase air quality in office space and provide a cost-effective way of increasing air quality.
 WELL Certification, similar to LEED Certification but focused on employee health and wellness, already has guidelines in place for higher air quality and systems to implement.
 They are currently looking into strengthening these requirements to focus further on disease prevention.

 3. Furniture & Fixtures